- News /

 Check your electric meters as switchover deadline looms

-The technology behind an older type of electricity meter is due to be switched off at the end of June, which could cause disruption to some Plymouth residents.
+The technology behind an older type of electricity meter is due to be switched off from the end of June, which could cause disruption to some Plymouth residents.

 We are concerned not all residents are aware of the switchover – and that some meters have been incorrectly registered, meaning energy suppliers may be unaware they need replacing.